-Balboa Park features15 museums that are housed in many of the park’s ornate 20th Century structures that were built for the 1915 Panama-California Exposition.
+Balboa Park features15 museums housed in many of the park’s ornate 20th Century structures built for the 1915 Panama-California Exposition.
 The park is a combination of historic architecture, lush landscaping, gardens, trails, and theaters offering live performances.

 Balboa Park Things To Do

 Upon arriving at the park, guests will want to stop by the Visitor Center, where you can pick up a map and decide what attractions you want to visit first.

 From there, a good place to begin is at the nearby Museum of Photographic Arts.
 The photos on display paint a pathway through time from earlier in the century with many black and white pictures that give a glimpse of what life was like in the past.
 1649 El Prado, San Diego.
 Website.

 Next up is the Model Railroad Museum, which houses a train set everyone wishes they could own.
 It’s actually a series of trains and tracks that show highly detailed dioramas of the local terrain and the Southwestern U.S.